 After Compline and until Prime the next day, the "Grand Silence" is maintained.
 All speech, except in cases of grave necessity, is forbidden at this time.

 The Grand Silence is reserved especially for communication of the heart with God alone.
 The more one cultivates silence of heart, the more she is able "to be still and see that He is God."

 Time for solitude and silent prayer is allotted within the times for Lectio Divina.
 This time is the fulcrum for prayerful recollection during the Office and Manual Labor.

 In separation from the world, the Benedictines observe "constitutional enclosure," to facilitate our particular charism of availability to priests and necessary errands may be done while keeping an integrated community life.

-We do not make "home visits," since the Priory is our home.
-Rather, our families may come visit us two times a year, and may visit by phone when one of the customary visits to the Priory is not possible.
+We do not make "home visits," since the Abbey is our home.
+Rather, our families may come visit us two times a year, and may visit by phone when one of the customary visits to the Abbey is not possible.